evocn/lambda/content/proposal.md

 If we're going to pull a game like this off, we need all hands on deck!
 I need 3-4 hours a week of time, though scheduling conflicts may occur.
 What matters most is that when you come to my table, you are locked in, and laser focused.

+---

+## Gameplay
+The game I'm interested in running involves three pillars of play: ***Exploration, Combat, and Social Interaction***.

+The main essence of ***Exploration*** involves the mystery of an unknown world, and the promise of discovery.

+Exploration centers around character motivations and narrative.
+For instance, your character might seek a long-lost blade of legend, and explore the world to find its resting place.

+The main essence of ***Combat*** involves dramatic situations with outside-the-box approaches.

+Combat is loose, and dangerous.
+The enemies characters encounter might not be set up for them to win.
+Because of this, flat-out combat is rare, and short.
+Heroes, just like human beings, will probably be apprehensive about entering a fight, rather than circumnavigating it in some way.

+Characters have lots of options at their disposal.
+They must use these options carefully, or encounter defeat.

+The main essence of ***Social Interaction*** is that of relationships.

+This aspect of the game is not governed by mechanical systems, but is deeply ingrained in the core of the game.
+It's clear to me that we all care about this here.

+---

 ## Rules
 The game will use my system, ***Rubicon***, whose rules are included with this document.